saqibsid/Opsify/README.md

 ## Dataset Description

 The dataset used in this project is the [**Brazilian E-Commerce Public Dataset by Olist**](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data?select=olist_customers_dataset.csv), sourced from **Kaggle**.
-It contains **100,000+ orders** made between **2016 and 2018** across multiple online marketplaces in Brazil.
-The dataset provides a comprehensive view of e-commerce transactions, including **order details, product attributes, customer information, payment data, delivery performance, and customer reviews**.
+It contains **100,000+ orders** made between 2016 and 2018 across multiple online marketplaces in Brazil.
+The dataset provides a comprehensive view of e-commerce transactions.
 The review scores, given by customers after receiving their orders, serve as the target variable for this machine learning model.

 ## Solution

-This project leverages **machine learning** to predict customer review scores based on product and order attributes.
+This project aims to predict customer review scores based on product and order attributes.
 A **FastAPI server** is built to serve real-time predictions, which is **containerized using Docker** and **deployed on the cloud** for scalability.
 By following **MLOps best practices**, the solution ensures efficient model deployment, automation, and monitoring, making it robust and production-ready.

 ## Training Pipeline
 The standard training pipeline consists of several steps: